openhab/org.openhab.binding.zwave/doc/heiman/hs1dsz_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  * Wake up Notification is transmitted every 24 hours by default.
-  * Wake up Notification is transmitted after Notification Report is Transmitted.
+<ul&gt<li&gtWake up Notification is transmitted every 24 hours by default.</li&gt <li&gtWake up Notification is transmitted after Notification Report is Transmitted.</li&gt </ul&gt

 ## Channels